lancs-gridpp/gridmon/README.md

 - `-U *host*` &ndash; hostname/IP address to bind to (UDP); empty string is `INADDR_ANY`, and is default
 - `-t *port*` &ndash; port number to bind to (HTTP/TCP); 8744 is the default
 - `-T *host*` &ndash; hostname/IP address to bind to (HTTP/TCP); empty string is `INADDR_ANY`; `localhost` is default
+- `-z` &ndash; Open `/dev/null` and duplicate it to `stdout` and `stderr`.
+  Use this in a cronjob to obviate starting a separate shell to perform redirection.
+- `--log=*level*` &ndash; Set the log level.
+  `info` is good.
+- `--log-file=*file*` &ndash; Append logging to a file.
+- `-E *endpoint*` &ndash; Push metrics to a remote-write endpoint.

+If you use `-E`, the HTTP server is not created.
+Instead, everytime a UDP report is received by the bridge, the data is converted, and immediately pushed to the endpoint.

 Each variable specified by the XRootD format is represented by an OpenMetrics metric family by converting dots to underscores, prefixing with `xrootd_`, and suffixing with additional terms as expected by OpenMetrics.